MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-waccess.md

 |04|Read-only|
 |06|Read and write|

 This function only checks whether the file and directory are read-only or not, it doesn't check the filesystem security settings.
 For that you need an access token.
-For more information on filesystem security, see [Access Tokens](/windows/win32/SecAuthZ/access-tokens).
+For more information on filesystem security, see [Access tokens](/windows/win32/SecAuthZ/access-tokens).
 An ATL class exists to provide this functionality; see [`CAccessToken` Class](../../atl/reference/caccesstoken-class.md).

 **`_waccess`** is a wide-character version of **`_access`**; the *`path`* argument to **`_waccess`** is a wide-character string. **`_waccess`** and **`_access`** behave identically otherwise.

 This function validates its parameters.
-If *`path`* is `NULL` or *`mode`* doesn't specify a valid mode, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If *`path`* is `NULL` or *`mode`* doesn't specify a valid mode, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, the function sets `errno` to `EINVAL` and returns -1.

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |`Tchar.h` routine|`_UNICODE` and `_MBCS` not defined|`_MBCS` defined|`_UNICODE` defined|
 |---------------------|--------------------------------------|--------------------|-----------------------|